Sorocaba

-Sorocaba ([soɾoˈkabɐ]) is a municipality in the state of São Paulo, Brazil.
-Sorocaba is the eighth-largest city in the state of São Paulo.
-Outside the Greater São Paulo region, it ranks behind only Campinas, São José dos Campos and Ribeirão Preto.
-It is part of the Metropolitan Region of Sorocaba.
-The population is 687,357 (2020 est.) in an area of 450.38 km2.
+Sorocaba ([soɾoˈkabɐ]) is a municipality in the interior of the state of São Paulo, Brazil.
+With over 723,000 inhabitants, it is the seventh-largest city in the state and the second-largest outside the Greater São Paulo region, ranking behind only Campinas.
+It forms its own Metropolitan Region of Sorocaba, comprising 27 municipalities with a total population of 2 million inhabitants, the 15th most populous in Brazil.